 There will be an essay-style, open-book, mid-term exam.
-Students must bring their laptop and chord for the examination.
-Please notify the course instructors 3-weeks before the exam if you do not have access to a laptop and we will make sure to find one you can use.
+Students will need to log in to Moodle and finish within the class period.
+Please notify the course instructors if you do not have access to a laptop for the exam and we will make sure to find one you can use.